Reisse/uefi-chip8/README.md

 ```
 fs0:\uc8.efi
 ```
+Follow the instructions on your screen.
+In case of trouble, press `Z`.
 ## License
 * The "qemu-env" directory contains its own LICENSE file with licensing information, please read it.
 * "gnu-efi" submodule also contains its own license information in `gnu-efi-code/README` file